Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Experiments

 \subsection{Comparison of Different Polynomial Bases}

 We perform numerical studies comparing the Chebyshev basis to the Monomial and Bernstein bases to demonstrate ChebNetII's approximation power.
-Considering a Runge filter $h(\Hat{\lambda})=1/(1+25\Hat{\lambda}^2), \hat{\lambda}\in [-1,1]$, figures~\ref{fig:runge} and~\ref{fig:runge_error} depict the approximation results and errors for several polynomial bases, with the polynomial degree K denoted by the numbers in brackets.
+Considering a Runge filter $h(\Hat{\lambda})=1/(1+25\Hat{\lambda}^2), \hat{\lambda}\in [-1,1]$, Figures~\ref{fig:runge} and~\ref{fig:runge_error} depict the approximation results and errors for several polynomial bases, with the polynomial degree $K$ denoted by the numbers in brackets.
 We find that the Chebyshev basis has a faster convergence rate than the Bernstein basis and does not exhibit the Runge phenomenon compared to the Monomial basis.
+Notably, JacobiConv~\cite{jacobi} investigated different polynomial bases at the same period and discovered that orthogonal polynomial bases could learn graph filters more effectively.
 These findings provide empirical motivations for designing GNNs with Chebyshev interpolation.